 How do I get my child screened for autism?

 Does your child show signs of autism?
-Do you have concerns about his or her development?
+Do you wonder about his or her development?

 We encourage you to get your child screened promptly.